RoniSeppala/Advanced-Web-Applications-2024-Course-Project/README.md

 ## Installation guidelines

 This program can be accessed through a few ways.
+1. Mirror the GitHub onto your local machine
+   - install mangoDB
+   - check that .env is in server folder and has all necessary values
+     - Port for back end
+     - mongodb uri
+     - session secret for session management
+     - google client id
+     - google client secret
+     - twitter consumer key
+     - twitter consumer secret
-1. Mirror the GitHub onto your local machine and run "npm run dev:client" and "npm run dev:server" from the root folder
+   - run "npm run dev:client" and "npm run dev:server" from the root folder
 2. The website is hosted at roniseppala.com:9000

 ## How to use